nlpcloud/nlpcloud-python/README.md

 client = nlpcloud.Client("<model>", "<your token>", gpu=True)
 ```

 If you want to use the multilingual add-on in order to process non-English texts, pass `lang="<your language code>"`.
-For example, if you want to process French text, you should set `lang="fr"`.
+For example, if you want to process French text, you should set `lang="fra_Latn"`.

 ```python
 import nlpcloud